 Whenever possible, surgery is the main treatment for kidney cancers that can be removed.
 But for people who are too sick to have surgery, other approaches can sometimes be used to destroy kidney tumors.
 They might be helpful for some people, but there is much less data on how well they work over the long run than there is for surgery, so they are not yet considered a standard treatment.

 This approach uses extreme cold to destroy the tumor.
-A hollow probe (needle) is inserted into the tumor either through the skin (percutaneously) or during laparoscopy (laparoscopy was discussed in the “Surgery for kidney cancer” section).
+A hollow probe (needle) is inserted into the tumor either through the skin (percutaneously) or during laparoscopy (see “Surgery for kidney cancer”).
 Very cold gases are passed through the probe, creating an ice ball at its tip that destroys the tumor.
 To be sure the tumor is destroyed without too much damage to nearby tissues, the doctor carefully watches images of the tumor during the procedure (with ultrasound) or measures tissue temperature.

 The type of anesthesia used for cryotherapy depends on how the procedure is being done.
 Possible side effects include bleeding and damage to the kidneys or other nearby organs.

 This technique uses high-energy radio waves to heat the tumor.
 A thin, needle-like probe is placed through the skin and advanced until the end is in the tumor.
 Placement of the probe is guided by ultrasound or CT scans.
 Once it is in place, an electric current is passed through the tip of the probe, which heats the tumor and destroys the cancer cells.